2024-2025 Executive Board

 Michelle Eddy has served as Town Manager of Blue River for the last nine years.
 Lack of funding and access to education is one of the biggest challenges faced by small statutory communities.
 In addition, small towns are often overlooked while decisions are being made at the State Legislature.
 Her goal is to provide a voice and expand opportunities for small communities.

-Dave FrankDave Frank, Montrose mayor pro tem
+Dave FrankDave Frank, Mayor pro tem, Montrose

 Represents medium population category of 8,000 to 59,999; term expires June 2025